getsolus/solus-site.github.io/content/blog/2018-01-30-upgrades-cleanups-and-optimizations.md

 url: "/2018/01/30/upgrades-cleanups-and-optimizations"
 ---

 Welcome to The Roundup #2, your bytes of Solus news.
-In this roundup, we're talking stack upgrades, repo cleanup efforts, LDM updates, and planned boot optimizations!
+In this roundup, we're talking stack upgrades, repo cleanup efforts, LDM updates, Plasma Early Access ISO, and planned boot optimizations!

 ## Stack and Package Upgrades